SAP-samples/btp-bas-risk-management/documentation/develop/consume-external-service/README.md

 ### Add Business Partner API to Application

-1. Open your SAP Business Application Studio and navigate to the **Home**.
+1. Open your SAP Business Application Studio and navigate to the **Storyboard**.

 2. Find the tile **External Data Model** and choose the **+** icon to create a new data model.